 - Sit five to fifteen minutes in silent meditation paying attention to the deep breath.

-- Give thanks to God for this time of rejoicing and for any new insights you have received.
+- Praise the Lord!
+Give thanks for this time to be gathered in and for any new insights you have received.

 - Share as you feel led in the reply box below.